How AR Will Redefine FOOH Advertising in 2025

 5 Best Practices for Leveraging AR in Fake Out Of Home Campaigns

 A great AR-enhanced Fake Out of Home campaign combines the strengths of FOOH and AR to create something unforgettable.
 When done right, this combo doesn’t just grab attention, it drives engagement and delivers measurable results.
-To make sure your AR-enhanced Fake OOH Advertising hits the mark, here are five best practices to follow:

 1. Make engagement seamless

 No one wants to jump through hoops just to see or experience an ad.
 People lose interest fast when asked to download an app or navigate a clunky setup before they can engage.
 That’s why app-free or web-based AR solutions are essential.
-A simple QR code that launches an experience directly through a browser makes all the difference.

 The goal is to make the process so intuitive that users naturally follow through without second-guessing.
-The fewer barriers, the more likely they are to explore the AR journey and stick with it until the end – whether that means interacting with the ad, sharing it, or redeeming an offer.
+The fewer barriers, the more likely they are to explore the AR journey and stick with it until the end.
+Whether that means interacting with the ad, sharing it, or redeeming an offer.

 2. Focus on user experience

-For AR to truly shine in a Fake Out of Home campaign, it needs to feel like a seamless extension of the concept, not an awkward add-on.
+For AR to shine in a Fake Out of Home campaign, it must feel like a natural part of the concept.
+It shouldn’t be an awkward add-on.
 The AR journey should be simple to understand, easy to navigate, and genuinely rewarding for the user.
-If the interaction feels forced or confusing, you risk losing your audience’s interest before they even get to the good part.
-Designing an experience that enhances the message while being intuitive for users is essential.

 A crucial step in achieving this is testing.
-Before launching your campaign, run the AR experience by different groups, ideally from your target audience, to see how they interact with it.
+Test the AR experience with various groups before your campaign.
+It’s best to include people from your target audience to help you see how they interact with it.
 Observing how people naturally engage can reveal areas where the journey might feel clunky or unclear.
-This feedback allows you to make adjustments that streamline the process and maximize engagement.

 3. Use customer data to improve campaign